amandaghassaei/gpu-io/README.md

 [![NPM Downloads](https://img.shields.io/npm/dw/gpu-io)](https://www.npmtrends.com/gpu-io)
 [![License](https://img.shields.io/npm/l/gpu-io)](https://github.com/amandaghassaei/gpu-io/blob/main/LICENSE)

-**A GPU-accelerated computing library for physics simulations, image processing, and other mathematical calculations**
+**A GPU-accelerated computing library for physics simulations and other mathematical calculations**

-gpu-io is a WebGL library that helps you easily compose shader programs for real-time physics simulations and other computationally demanding tasks.
-This library can be used for a variety of applications including physics simulations, cellular automata, particle/agent-based simulations, image processing, and general purpose GPU computations.  gpu-io supports rendering directly to the WebGL canvas and has some built-in features that make interactivity easy.
+gpu-io is a WebGL library that helps you easily compose GPU-accelerated computing workflows.
+This library can be used for a variety of applications including real-time physics simulations, particle/agent-based simulations, cellular automata, image processing, and general purpose GPU computations.  gpu-io supports rendering directly to the WebGL canvas and has some built-in features that make interactivity easy.
 See [Examples](https://apps.amandaghassaei.com/gpu-io/examples/) for more details.

 Designed for WebGL 2.0 (if available), with fallbacks to support WebGL 1.0 - so it should run on practically any mobile or older browsers.
 WebGPU support is planned in the future.